 Brandy and Kristin lived in a small apartment complex in Phoenix Arizona close to their school Sunnyslope Elementry.
 The apartment complex was just a few blocks from the school and the girls decided they would head out in that direction.
 When it was time to go Kristin decided she didn’t want to go, but Brandy decided to go anyway.

-Kristin still remembers her walking out of the complex and on to the sidewalk and as she watched Brandy turn the corner she got a bad feeling.
+Kristin still remembers Brandy walking out of the complex and on to the sidewalk, as she watched Brandy turn the corner she got a bad feeling.
 Kristin was only 11, so young.
 She wasn’t sure why she felt that way at the time.
 Looking back now she just knew she felt something awful.

-The neighborhood is a bustling community.
-The apartment building is across from the fire department and there are two churches next door to the complex Brandy lived in.
-The reason I mention this is because after walking the location it’s clear to see the neighborhood watches out for one another.
-So a kid going missing in this neighborhood without someone seeing them being abducted would be hard.
-So when Brandy didn’t return home that night the neighborhood quickly gathered and started a search party for Brandy.
+The reason I mention this is after walking the location with Kristin as my guide it’s clear to see the neighborhood watches out for one another.
+So a kid going missing in this neighborhood without someone seeing what happened would be hard.
+It would be when Brandy didn’t return home that night that the neighborhood quickly gathered and started a search party for Brandy.

 Shannon’s life was not an easy life, to say the least.
-She was 16 at the time of her death and nobody even reported her missing.
+She was 16 at the time of her death and nobody had even reported her missing.
 Shannons birth was a result of a sexual assault.
-Shannon resided with her birth mother until the age of three in which her mother gave her to CPS.
+Shannon resided with her birth mother until the age of three when her mother gave over custody of her to CPS.

-A family in Flagstaff adopted her at 3, but they stated that she was a very troubled child and they returned her to CPS when Shannon was 12.
-Shannon then bounced between foster homes and group homes.
-She had run away over 40 times in one year.
-When Shannon went missing there was no one looking for her.
-Shannon was buried as a Jane Doe until they were able to match her DNA to her birth mother in 2011.
+A family in Flagstaff adopted Shannon at age 3, but they stated that she was a very troubled child and they ould decide to returnher to CPS when Shannon was just 12.
+Shannon then egan being bounced between foster homes and group homes.
+Before her death She had run away over 40 times in one year.
+When Shannon went missingin 1992 there was no one looking for her.
+Shannon would be buried as a Jane Doe until they were able to match her DNA to her birth mother in 2011.

 Shannon’s cause of death was strangulation.
-She was never reported missing since she had runway from the group home she was in about a month before her disappearance.
-No one knew when they were looking for Brandy that we already had a young girl in the area missing.
+Investigators would discover She was never reported missing after she had runway from the group home she was in about a month before her disappearance.
+No one knew when they were looking for Brandy that we already had a young girl in the area also missing.
 Shannon’s case is still open and unsolved today.

 Melanie Bernas was a 17-year-old local high school student in Phoenix.
 She went on a bike ride near the Canal in September 1993.
 She would be reported missing and her body would be found the following day in the canal.
-There is no report of the cause of death that I can find.
+Her cause of death has yet to be released.

 January 2015 Phoenix Police arrested a man named Bryan Patrick Miller after he allegedly attacked a woman he was giving a ride home.
 This young lady stated that he just started stabbing her multiple times and she was able to flee from the car and seek help.
 At this point, they were able to take Miller’s DNA and add it to the national database.
 That’s when they got a hit on DNA evidence that tied him to both Angela Brosso and Melanie Bernas.

-Miller was known in the area to locals and the police because he drove a car that he had painted called the Zombie Hunter and it drew attention.
+Miller was known in the area to locals and the police because he drove a decommissioned police car that he had painted with the moniker the Zombie Hunter a character he often cosplayed and it drew a lot of attention.
 Miller would dress up in these elaborate outfits and pose with people on the streets of Phoenix.
 There are even pictures of him posing with local police officers.

-Miller was also known to police beyond them knowing him as the “zombie hunter”.
-Miller was arrested as a Juvenal in 1990 for stabbing a young girl near the Paradise Valley mall in Phoenix and he also was accused of Stabbing a woman in Everett WA.
+Miller was no stranger to law enforcement, beyond them knowing him as the “zombie hunter”.
+Miller was arrested as a Juvenal in 1990 for stabbing a young girl near the Paradise Valley mall in Phoenix and he also was accused of Stabbing another woman in Everett WA.

 How does this bring us back to Brandy?
-The day Brandy disappeared she had walked door to door in her neighborhood we know that.
+The day Brandy disappeared she had walked door to door in her neighborhood, that we know.
 We also have neighbors who had last seen Brandy knocking on the doors down the street.
 That very street that Brandy was last seen on just happens to be the same street Bryan Patrick Miller resided on in May 1992.
 He was renting an apartment in a little house that looks like it was remodeled into two separate units.
 Brandy was seen knocking on the door just two doors down from his door.

 “The detectives called me and said we have him.
 We know what happened to Brandy, down to the color of the bag Miller used to dispose of Brandy’s body, but her case sits resolved yet unsolved.”
 Kristin tells another reporter who asks why she’s fighting to have Brandy’s name added as a victim to the list of other victims that Miller is accused of killing.

 Why is it so important that Brandy is named as a victim if we know what happened to her and who did it?
-Why is Kristin still finding time in her own hectic life to run a Facebook campaign and a twitter account dedicated to her sister being named as a victim of the Canal killer?
-Why did Kristin create a letter asking Maricopa County Attorney Bill Montgomery to please consider bring charges against Miller in her sister’s death?
+Why is Kristin still finding time in her own hectic life to run a Facebook campaign and a Twitter account dedicated to her sister being named as a victim of the Canal killer?
+Why did Kristin create a letter asking Maricopa County Attorney Bill Montgomery to please consider bringing charges against Miller in her sister’s death?
+Because the conviction matters!
 Kristin is begging to please give her sister her day in court.
 It’s important because Brandy was a person.
-She was someone’s daughter, sister, and friend, and she was so loved and is missed by so many.
+She was someone’s daughter, sister, and friend.
+She was very much loved and had been missed by so many.

-We seem to miss the fact that when a person goes missing or is murdered in a family it does not take just the victim’s life in most cases.
+In this true crime culture we seem to miss the fact that when a person goes missing or is murdered in a family it does not take just the victim’s life in most cases.
 Every case murdered or missing is investigated at the beginning with hopes of finding the person responsible for the murder or abduction of their loved one.
-The family has no control over who is assigned to their loved one’s case.
-Not all cases are worked and covered with the same care.
-Families are the ones left to push these cases forward once it goes cold.
-Only 40% of Murders are solved and the data on Missing person cases is too skewed to give a percentage.
+The family has no control over who is assigned to their loved one’s case and how it’s investigated.
+Not all cases are worked on and covered with the same care.
+The media can often ignore cases in their own backyard and use media attention on more sensationalized cases leaving those in their communities frustrated and feeling hopeless about their loved one’s case.

-Kristin was left to pick up the pieces when she was older.
+Kristin was left to pick up the pieces when she was just 11 and that continued into adulthood.
 Brandy being taken that day changed everyone who loved her lives.
 It changed her entire neighborhood.
-Brandy taken that day shaped so many lives and that’s not something we all talk about.

-Think of the people in your life and how much you love them, now imagine someone takes their lives or they go missing.
+Think of the people in your life and how much you love them, now imagine someone taking their life or they go missing.
 How many years would it take you to say that the search for that loved one no longer matters?
 How long would you fight for their Murderer to be found and prosecuted?

-How would you feel if the detectives that were assigned to your loved one’s disappearance come to you and say we have figured out what happened to your loved one the day they disappeared, we have answers.
 They sit you down and explain to you that your loved one was abducted by someone, brutally killed, and then their body was disposed of in a way that it can never be recovered.
 They know this because they are confident based on the evidence they collected.
-They have arrested him in connection with two other girls killed in the same neighborhood with in the same time frame.
+They have arrested him in connection with two other girls killed in the same neighborhood within the same time frame.

 What do you do if a case that big with so many victims that made national news can go without any convictions and the people not demand more be done?
 How do you fight for your loved one to get their voice back and to have a chance to fight for their justice in a court if you cannot get anyone in law enforcement to help?

-On that note, I ask you please stop asking me why it matters.
+On that note, I ask you please stop asking why it matters to these families.
 Please don’t ask a victim’s family members why they are still searching for a loved one years, even decades later.
-Don’t ask them why it matters that their loved one’s name be added as a victim to the accused killer even if that killer has been arrested or passed.
+Don’t ask them why it matters that their loved one’s name is added as a victim to the accused killer even if that killer has been arrested or passed.
 If you find yourself asking these questions I ask you to truly look at your loved ones and just try to put yourself in these family’s shoes.
 I know I’d never stop looking, stop caring, and stop demanding their justice.